NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 	disp(‘Mesh step skipped’)
 end

-%associating id 2 with ‘Parameterization’.
-Id 2 is in the ‘steps’, return true and execute the if block if perform(org,'Parameterization'),
+% associating id 2 with ‘Parameterization’.
+% id 2 is in the ‘steps’, return true and execute the if block if perform(org,'Parameterization'),
 	md=loadmodel(org,’Mesh’)
         ...